Sometimes, shopping trips can feel like deja vu. Are we really out of dish soap already? Where did all the paper towels disappear to, anyway?

 8. Cleaning rags

 How many rolls of paper towels do you go through every month?
-Whatever the number, you can shrink it by loading up on Zwipes microfiber cloths.
+Whatever the number, you can shrink it by loading up on a reusable option like Zwipes microfiber cloths.

 Keep a bucket under your sink and pull out a rag whenever you need to wipe up anything from a coffee spill to cat-litter dust.
 They can be cleaned in your washing machine and used hundreds of times.